-Figure 10 shows the predictive posterior distributions of extreme losses for two different climate scenarios.
+Figure 10.10 shows the predictive posterior distributions of extreme losses for two different climate scenarios.
 The first scenario is characterized by preseason conditions featuring a combination of high NAO and high SOI values.
 Again, to offer a strong contrast, we set the values to their maximum and minimum over the 106-year period (1900-2005).
 Box and whisker plots are used to illustrate the variation in simulated extreme loss amounts for increasing return periods.

 Results show the clear difference in expected extreme losses for the different climate conditions.
-Under the unfavorable scenario for U.S. hurricanes we find a the expected return level of a 50-year extreme event at less than \$10 bn, this compares with a return level of a 50-year extreme event loss of approximately \$630 bn under favorable scenario for U.S. hurricanes.
+Under the unfavorable scenario for US hurricanes, we find the expected return level of a 50-year extreme event at less than US\$10bn; this compares with a return level of a 50-year extreme event loss of approximately US\$630bn under favorable scenarios for US hurricanes.
 Thus the model is also useful for projecting extreme losses over longer time horizons given the preseason values of the climate covariates.